jasoneckert/WASTC/Part 2 - Fedora & Ubuntu Setup.md

 13. At the SSH Setup, select Install OpenSSH server and select Done.
 14. At the Featured Server Snaps screen, select Done.
 15. At the Install complete screen, select Reboot Now.
 When prompted to remove your installation medium, press Enter.
-16. After the system has booted, log in as woot, type "sudo passwd root" and set the root user password to Secret555.
+16. After the system has booted, log in as woot, type `sudo passwd root` and set the root user password to Secret555.
-17. Type "poweroff" to shut down your Ubuntu Server virtual machine.
+17. Type `poweroff` to shut down your Ubuntu Server virtual machine.